ekatsadze/FLASH/Installation locally on MacOS/LocallyOnMacOS.md

 <br>

-Makefile.h is in ```FLASH4.8/sites/Prototypes/Darwin``` directory.
+Makefile.h is in ```FLASH4.8/sites/Prototypes/Darwin``` directory (also in the object directory and they are linked).

-in this file paths for dependencies should look like this:
+Change the paths for dependencies in Makefile.h.
+They should look like this:

 ```fortran
 #HDF4_PATH =